ftchirou/faical.dev/src/tri-state-booleans/README.md

 }
 ```

-Adding a prefix `!` operator should be straightforward but this operator should return a value of type `Boolean` (not `Bool`) because we can not determine what the negation of `.inderminate` could be.
+Adding a prefix `!` operator should be straightforward but this operator should return a value of type `Boolean` (not `Bool`) because we don't know what the negation of `.indeterminate` is.

 ```swift
 prefix func ! (value: Boolean) -> Boolean {